wazo-platform/wazo-doc/source/system/xivo-dird/configuration.rst

 back-end plugin (:ref:`stock-plugins`).
 However, the following keys should be present in all source
 configurations:

-searched_columns
+first_matched_columns (optional)
-   the columns used for the lookup.
-Any column containing the search term substring will be a lookup result.
+   the columns used for the reverse lookup.
+Any column having the search term will be a reverse lookup result.

-format_columns:
+format_columns (optional)
    a mapping between result fields and a format string.
 The new key will be added to the result, if this name already exists in the result, it will be replaced with the new value.
 The syntax is a python format string.
 See https://docs.python.org/2/library/string.html#formatspec for a complete reference.

+searched_columns (optional)
+   the columns used for the lookup.
+Any column containing the search term substring will be a lookup result.

+unique_column (optional)
+   This column is what makes an entry unique in this source.
+The ``unique_column`` is used to build the ``uid`` that is passed to the list method to fetch a list of results by unique ids.
+This is necessary for listing and identifying favorites.